On a connection between total positivity and Bernoulli stopping problems: Transformations Preserving Quasi-Unimodality

+Many infinite sequences---such as the infinite nondecreasing sequences $u_k=k$ or $u_k = 1-1/k$ for $k > 0$---do not attain a maximum.
+We refer to such sequences as \textit{quasi-unimodal}. \begin{define}[Quasi-unimodal sequence] A real sequence on $\mn$ is quasi-unimodal if it satisfies condition \rm(i) of Lemma \ref{lem.sign.chg}. \end{define} \begin{lemma} Every unimodal real sequence is quasi-unimodal, and every truncated quasi-unimodal real sequence is unimodal. \end{lemma} \begin{proof} The first assertion is immediate from the definitions.
+The second follows from the fact that any finite sequence attains its supremum. \end{proof}

+Having disposed of the preliminary definitions, we now turn to transformations with sign-regular kernels.
+Consider the linear transformation based on a kernel $K: \mn \times \mn $ defined for a bounded sequence $u:\mn\to \mr$

-This transformation is well-defined for sequences $u$ for which the series $\sum_{j \in J} K(n, j)$ converges for each $n \in I$.
-We are interested in determining conditions under which this transformation maps a unimodal sequence into unimodal sequence.
-To achieve this goal, we shall rely on the theory of total positivity to provide simple, sufficient conditions, ensuring that $\eL$ preserves unimodality.
-We begin by recalling a fundamental theorem of Karlin (see p.
-233 in \cite{KarlinTPBook}), which states that under specific conditions, a transformation based on a $\SR{r}$ kernel preserves or reverses the sign pattern of functions exhibiting at most $r-1$ sign changes. \begin{define}[Minor sign] Given a sign-regular matrix $K$, its minor sign of order $k \ge 1$ is the number $\varepsilon_k \in \{-1, 1\}$, which satisfies $\varepsilon_k d_k \ge 0$, where $d_k$ is any determinant of order $k$ in $K$. \end{define}
+This transformation is well-defined when the series $\sum_{j \in \mn} K(n, j)$ converges for each $n \in \mn$.
+Our goal is to identify conditions under which this transformation maps a quasi-unimodal sequence to another quasi-unimodal sequence.
+To achieve this, we rely on the theory of total positivity to obtain simple, sufficient conditions ensuring that $K$ preserves quasi-unimodality.

+We begin by recalling a fundamental theorem (see p.
+233 in \cite{KarlinTPBook}), which states that under suitable conditions, a transformation governed by a $\SR{r}$ kernel preserves the sign pattern of functions with at most $r-1$ sign changes.